Russell-Cannon/Assignment-4/README.md

 Report the time it takes for each task
 All files need .h headers

-# Questions
-- [x] Is the due date supposed to be 4/25?
-- [ ] Do we combine works I-VI and VII-XII for the most occurring?
-- [ ] Do we and how do we sort the word occurrences?
-Is there a specific algorithm in mind?
-- [ ] Can we use Functional ?
-- [ ] How do we count sentences?

 # To Do
- - [ ] Implement Open Hashing
+ - [x] Implement Open Hashing
  - [x] Implement linear probing
  - [x] Cleaning strings
  - [x] Change the hash function?
- - [ ] Detect chapter headings and split input for open hashing and linear probing
+ - [x] Detect chapter headings and split input for open hashing and linear probing
  - [ ] Pattern matching
  - [ ] Report times
- - [ ] Count sentences
+ - [x] Count sentences
    - Ignore '!'
    - Count '?'
    - Count '.'